StefanAndrej30/selenium-cucumber/README.md

 ## Run
-* Navigate into selenium-cucumber* and before runing the test run npm start and to run the test suite for specific environment:
+* Navigate into selenium-cucumber* and before runing the test run npm start and after that you can run the test suite for specific environment:
 ## dev
 ENV=dev TAGS=@tagName npm run UI
 ## qa